pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 trap of thinking of what a system _is not_ than what it _is_.
-We could innocently try to avoid this trap by not saying anything at all, but underspecifying this new system does not eliminate bias or make it more inclusive---it only makes it more vague and useless.
+We could innocently try to avoid this trap by not saying anything at all, but underspecifying this new system does not eliminate bias or make it more inclusive---it only makes it more vague, useless, and unattainable.
 The whole premise of the Scholarly Commons is that the "chaotic innovation" that is going on in scholarly communications should eventually lead to convergence on some level.
 If we are ever going to reach that convergence, we are going to need to be explicit about _what exactly this new system is_, and the sooner we can be open and honest about this the better!
 Many facets and perspectives need to be considered and consolidated.
 Assumptions need to be brought to the surface.
 Differences need to be reconciled in a spirit of mutual respect, kindness, and understanding.
 This is a design problem and should be approached in an open,